 Pedestrian accidents can cause life-altering injuries, but victims may be to able to recover compensation for their loss.
-According to Florida Statute section 95.11 (3)(a), victims have four years from the date of the accident to seek compensation.
+According to Florida Statute section 95.11 (3)(a), victims have two years from the date of the accident to seek compensation.
 Skilled lawyers at Kogan & Disalvo could help you recover Boca Raton pedestrian accident damages.
 If you or someone you love was injured in a pedestrian accident, call today to schedule for a free consultation.

 As defined by Boca Raton law, if a person is injured in a pedestrian versus automobile accident, they could file a lawsuit to recover Boca Raton pedestrian accident damages.
 Damages are either compensatory or punitive.
 Compensatory damages are broken up into two different categories: economic and non-economic damages.
 Economic damages are objectively verifiable and can include:

 - Past and future medical expenses

 - Cost of repair or replacement of a vehicle